S.Pellegrino: Mineral water production

 S.Pellegrino mineral water is produced in San Pellegrino Terme.
 The water may originate from a layer of rock 400 m below the surface, where it is mineralized from contact with limestone and volcanic rocks.
 The springs are located at the foot of a dolomite mountain wall which favours the formation and replenishment of a mineral water basin.
 The water then seeps to depths of over 700 m and flows underground to a distant aquifer.

-The water from the spring is naturally carbonated from the earth.
+The carbonation is then added during the production process as the spring itself is not naturally carbonated.
+The soft drinks do not use the same mineral water, rather it is produced using filtered local water to produce a consistent flavor.